Eventually Constant and stagnating functions in non-Lindel\"of spaces: and

-.3cm We now investigate for which spaces $X$, $Y$ does $\mathsf{EC}(X,\R)$ imply $\mathsf{EC}(X,Y)$.
+.3cm We now investigate for which spaces $X$ and $Y$ we have that $\mathsf{EC}(X)$ does imply $\mathsf{EC}(X,Y)$.
+Theorem \ref{thmDir} deals with the case where $Y$ is metric and shows that we may assume that $X$ satisfies $\mathcal{DO}$.
 It might be the right time for a trivial remark: if $Y\supset X$ and $X$ is not Lindel\"of, then the inclusion $i:X\to Y$ shows that $\mathsf{EC}(X,Y)$ does not hold.
-Since any Tychonoff space is a subspace of a compact space (namely: its \v Cech-Stone compactification), it would be silly to try to show that $\mathsf{EC}(X,Y)$ holds for some class of non-Lindel\"of Tychonoff spaces $X$ by relying only on covering properties of $Y$, we also need some local properties.
+Since any Tychonoff space is a subspace of a compact space (its \v Cech-Stone compactification), it would be silly to try to show that $\mathsf{EC}(X,Y)$ holds for some class of non-Lindel\"of Tychonoff spaces $X$ by relying only on covering properties of $Y$, we also need some local properties.
 We shall see that having $G_\delta$ points plays a central role.